 Have you heard about vaquitas?
 They are the world’s most endangered marine mammal.
 With the entire population of the vaquita down to just 30 animals, urgent action must be taken.
 Palm Beach Zoo is proud to be one of over 100 AZA facilities in 2017 to contribute towards an emergency rescue

 Geographical Range Northern and eastern Australia, New Guinea, Tasmania Habitat Forests, woodlands, bushlands, grasslands, semi-deserts, cultivated areas Scientific Name Tiliqua scincoides Conservation Status Not listed by IUCN

 Our new red-crowned crane chick is on a mission, living as an ambassador for cranes facing habitat loss and life-threatening, human-wildlife conflicts in their Asian range.
 For the second time in a few years, we are happy to announce the successful breeding of our rare red-crowned cranes.

 A #FionaFriday FIRST: Watch as Fiona sees her new home in the jaguar habitat sponsored by Jaguar PalmBeach for the very first time.
-This amazing vantage point was filmed keeper Heather Price, just inside the jaguar night house on Fiona’s debut day.
+This amazing vantage point was filmed just inside the jaguar night house on Fiona’s debut day.
 This is the first time anyone is seeing it… EVER!
+Fiona was just days

 We are happy to announce the addition of five more Perdido Key beach mice (PKBM) to our family: three boys and two girls.
 They are about one-month-old.
 During ear notching (similar to ear piercing), tiny samples taken from their ears are analyzed to ensure the maintenance of a healthy breeding